paidge/Docker-wordpress-graphql/Readme.md

 By default here are the following plugins installed :

+- Custom plugin _Redirect_ to redirect front-end
 - _WPGraphQL_ to expose REST API with GraphQL
 - _Atlas Content Modeler plugin_ to create new content types with custom fields
 - _PRyC WP: TinyMCE more buttons_ to add buttons to the WYSIWYG editor
 - _Deploy with NetlifyPress_ to redeploy your static website hosted to Netlify when publicating new content

+You can personalize the list by editing the `install-wp.sh` file.`

 ## Built & run